Sushil KC

 Sushil KC (born 23 April 1990 in Pokhara) is a Nepali footballer.
 He plays for Manang Marshyangdi Club in Nepal National League as a midfielder.
 He also played for the Nepal national football team making his debut against India on 31 August 2015.

 Career

-Sushil KC graduated from the ANFA Academy in 2007 and a couple years later joined Friends Club.
+Sushil KC graduated from the ANFA Academy in 2007.
+A couple of years later, he began his professional career by joining Friends Club, where he played for one season.
+He then moved to New Road Team (NRT), followed by spells at Machhindra Club and Manang Marshyangdi Club (MMC).

+While playing for Machhindra Club, Sushil KC was recognized as the Best Midfielder of the League, highlighting his impact and consistent performance on the field.

 International career

-Shushil KC has represented Nepal at the U14, U16, and U23 level.
+Shushil KC has represented Nepal at the U10,U12,U14, U16, and U23 level and has also played for the senior national team.
 He plays as a midfielder and is known as one of the quickest players in the squad.

 Personal life

 Sushil KC has a tattoo of Ganesha on his right arm.